 There is no doubt that Åland has a functioning system of autonomy based not only on a good constitution but also on workable reality.
-During numerous visits by representatives of various minorities, it has been interesting to recall how a minority that initially refused to accept any form of self-rule has by now, almost 85 years later, built up a well-functioning society with the help of such autonomy.
-It is a society that enjoys amiable relations both with its old and new motherland.
-What is more, Åland is a prime example of how autonomy can be extended over time.
-Every problem does not have to be solved at once as self-government can be expanded at an appropriate time.
+During numerous visits by representatives of various minorities, it has been significant to recall how a minority that initially refused to accept any form of self-rule subsequently built up a well-functioning society with the help of such autonomy.
+When Finland gained independence from Russia in 1917, Ålanders expressed interest in the islands being ceded back to Sweden.
+This became the source of some regional tension.
+In 1921 the Council of the League of Nations put into place guarantees for Åland’s autonomy, and a convention on Åland’s demilitarisation and neutralisation was created.

-There is full awareness in Åland that no single solution can ever be universally applied to other problems, which is why Ålanders would prefer to speak of Åland as an example rather than a model.
+There is full awareness in Åland that no single solution can ever be universally applied to other problems, which is why Ålanders would prefer to speak of their home as an example rather than a model.
 They have no ambitions of imposing their solution on anybody, nor do they have the power to do so.
 In fact, the absence of any such power may be a blessing, just like the fact that nobody can suspect Åland of pursuing any self-interest in this matter.

 Favourable preconditions help

-The preconditions for autonomy in Åland have been and remain favourable.
-Aside from geographically well-defined boundaries and linguistic homogeneity.
-Finland is a democratic country based on the rule of law and controversy over Åland’s affiliation has never assumed any violent forms – circumstances that do not exist in many of today’s conflict areas.
+The preconditions for autonomy in Åland have been and remain favourable. Åland has geographically well-defined boundaries and linguistic homogeneity.
+Finland is a democratic country based on the rule of law, and controversy over Åland’s affiliation has never included any violence.
+Such circumstances do not exist in many of today’s conflict areas.

 Features of autonomy

-1. Autonomy secured by the Finnish Constitution.
-The Act on the Autonomy of Åland provides for a division of political power between Åland and the rest of Finland.
-Laws affecting Åland’s status are passed following the procedure prescribed for the enactment of constitutional legislation subject to adoption by the Parliament of Åland (lagtinget), meaning that the island’s autonomy enjoys very strong legal protection.
+1. Autonomy secured by the Finnish Constitution: The Act on the Autonomy of Åland provides for a division of political power between Åland and the rest of Finland.
+Laws affecting Åland’s status are passed following the procedure prescribed for the enactment of constitutional legislation subject to adoption by the Parliament of Åland (Lagtinget), meaning that the island’s autonomy enjoys very strong legal protection.
 In practice, this means that Åland can veto any changes to the division of power between Åland and the central government of Finland.

-2. Origin of self-government in Åland.
-The fact that the Åland issue was settled by an international resolution arouses a lot of interest.
+2. Origin of self-government in Åland: The fact that the Åland issue was settled by an international resolution arouses a lot of interest.
 The decision of the League of Nations was a compromise that took into consideration not only the two countries involved but also the interests of the local population and, above all, the need to protect their language.

-3. International guarantees.
-As a result of the involvement of the League of Nations in the establishment of self-rule, Åland secured international guarantees for its language and local customs.
+3. International guarantees: As a result of the involvement of the League of Nations in the establishment of self-rule, Åland secured international guarantees for its language and local customs.
 Consequently, the preservation of the Swedish language is both a national and international matter.

-5. Division of power.
-The fact that legislative powers are divided between the central government and Åland, and not delegated, is of interest.
-Many people have studied the question of what legislative powers can be assigned to self-governing bodies and what areas are of such a nature that they apply to the country as a whole.
+5. Division of power: The fact that legislative powers are divided between the central government and Åland, and not delegated, is of interest.
+Many people have studied the question of what legislative powers can be assigned to self-governing bodies and what areas are of such nature that they apply to the country as a whole.

-6. Regional citizenship.
-Regional citizenship, which is a precondition for land ownership and transaction of business, is reserved exclusively for persons permanently residing in Åland.
+6. Regional citizenship: Regional citizenship, which is a precondition for land ownership and transaction of business, is reserved exclusively for persons permanently residing in Åland.
 Additionally, regional citizenship is a prerequisite for eligibility to vote in local parliamentary elections.

-7. Law and order.
-The fact that most members of the police force come from Åland has created a degree of interest in places where it is important that the police enjoy the confidence of the local population.
+7. Law and order: The fact that most members of the police force come from Åland has created a degree of interest in places where it is important that the police enjoy the confidence of the local population.

-8. The Åland Delegation.
-The role of the Åland Delegation as an intermediary between the central government and Åland continues to attract interest.
+8. The Åland Delegation: The role of the Åland Delegation as an intermediary between the central government and Åland continues to attract interest.

-12. Pragmatism.
-The people of Åland have always been down-to-earth with little interest in theoretical speculation.
+12. Pragmatism: The people of Åland have always been down-to-earth with little interest in theoretical speculation.
 For one thing, they have never bothered to discuss whether they should be perceived as a minority, a matter that has generated lively debate and disagreement elsewhere.
 Instead, the people of Åland have focused on tangible regulations that secure their interests.

 Åland as an international example

 Åland has had and will continue to have the resources to respond to the interest that its political status generates worldwide.
 This helpful openness seems certain to remain part of the character of the province.

 Ålanders have realised that it is of great importance for the credibility of the Åland example that representatives of both the majority and minority of the local population have declared that they are pleased with the solution.
 The central government is also interested in providing information about the Åland solution in situations where it may be of relevance.
 To this end, the Åland Government and the State of Finland have jointly appointed a contact group under the auspices of the Ministry for Foreign Affairs.

-Åland has a special status in Finland as a demilitarized, self-governing region.
+Åland has a special status in Finland as a demilitarized, neutral and autonomous region.
 The basis for this rests in the Treaty of Paris that ended the Crimean War in 1856.
-Their demilitarized, neutral status was confirmed and extended in subsequent treaties, in particular the multilateral Åland Convention concluded in 1921 on the initiative of the League of Nations.
+Their demilitarized, neutral status was confirmed and extended in subsequent treaties, in particular the multilateral Åland Convention, concluded in 1921 on the initiative of the League of Nations.

 The autonomous status of Åland is also based on a decision of the Council of the League of Nations in 1921 that resolved a dispute between Finland and Sweden over the islands and is intended to guarantee the preservation of the local language, which is Swedish, and the local culture. Åland has its own representative on the Nordic Council, as have the other Nordic self-governing areas, the Faroe Islands and Greenland.

 Nature is perhaps Åland’s greatest attraction.
-The climate is milder than elsewhere in Finland, the bird population is exceptionally varied and the flora very distinctive.
+The climate is milder than elsewhere in Finland, the bird population is exceptionally varied and the flora is very distinctive.

-The special character of the islands has inspired painters, writers and musicians over the centuries, and today they attract many people interested in sailing, tradional boat-building, fishing, cycling, summer cultural events and historical ruins.
+The special character of the islands has inspired painters, writers and musicians over the centuries, and today they attract many people interested in sailing, traditional boat-building, fishing, cycling, summer cultural events and historical ruins.